Chicken Ranch (film): Aftermath

-The Ranch was sold in 1982 for $1,000,000 dollars to Kenneth Green, a San Francisco business man who changed several policies and introduced dental plans and health insurance to the young women in service.
+The Ranch was sold in 1982 for $1,000,000 to Kenneth Green, a San Francisco business man who changed several policies and introduced dental and health insurance to the young women in service.
 Chicken Ranch's value is now estimated to be over $8,000,000.
 References to this famous brothel have been made in movies and television shows (the name is always changed for legal reasons).

 Walter Plankinton's absence from a large portion of the documentary was due to his being in jail because of violation laws after the ranch was discovered to be within the limits of Pahrump where prostitution was still illegal.
 After several appeals he served 60 days in jail.
 Later, he was arrested in connection with the murder of three girls from another brothel.
 In 1984, while still in prison, Plankinton had a fatal heart attack and died a few days prior to the trial.

 Mandy was murdered a few years following her dismissal from the ranch, and the murder is still unsolved.
 Diane went on to be a successful computer analyst while J.J. reportedly fell into the unfortunate fate that Fran had warned her of.